cool8009/CKA-Notes/Exam Tips/Tip for the exam.md

 - Lets say your scheduler is down, and you wanna manually schedule a pod to a node.
 You need to delete and recreate the pod with the new pod definition file. you can use **kubectl delete**, or:
 	`kubectl replace --force -f pod.yaml `
 	this will ensure it will indeed delete and not give some bullshit about can't delete if nodeName prop is set.

+Here's a quick tip.
+In the exam, you won't know if what you did is correct or not, as in the practice tests in this course.

+You must verify your work yourself.
+For example, if the question is to create a pod with a specific image, you must run the `kubectl describe pod` command to verify the pod is created with the correct name and correct image.